We all know the spruce tree as a Christmas tree, but this tree has so much to tell about the past, ancient beliefs, and strong symbolism.

 For example, small spruce trees need the shade of mother spruce in order to grow up healthy and tradition has it that children with poor health were brought to rest under these large trees.

-Once again, we are not surprised how science and tradition coincide in the fact that the main properties of spruce trees are suitable for children who have growth retardation and bone fragility.
+Once again, we are not surprised how science and tradition coincide in that the main properties of spruce trees are suitable for children with growth retardation and bone fragility.

 Magickal uses of spruce tree